Terrible Web Hosting Company Forced Me to Build This Free Tool

 websites

-Run UrlChecker.exe and you will see the main program window.
+3. Run UrlChecker.exe, and you’ll see the main program window.

 main program window

 The hacking discovery mechanism uses two different methods: a bad keywords list defined by you and a website page size check.
-The bad keywords list check should be used each time, provided that your sites don’t actually make use of those bad keywords, of course.
-The website page size check should only be used if your sites are html-based, static web properties.
+Use the bad keywords list check each time, unless your sites use those keywords.
+The website page size check should only be used if your sites are HTML-based, static web properties.

-WARNING: if your sites are dynamic (think WordPress, etc) and you use “Check page size”, you will get “hacked” messages even though your sites may be clean, because the pages are generated dynamically, so their sizes can change.
-However, if your sites are 100% static, you should use the “Save” button to save the current website page size at the end of the first program run; this way, you will be able to determine if the page size changes in the future.
-Remember that you should choose “Check page size” only if you are using good old html websites, though.
+WARNING: If your sites are dynamic (think WordPress, etc.) and you use “Check page size,” you will get “hacked” messages even if your sites are clean, because the pages are generated dynamically, so their sizes can change.
+However, if your sites are 100% static, use the “Save” button to save the current page size at the end of the first program run; this way, you’ll know if the page size changes in the future.
+Remember to choose “Check page size” only for static HTML websites.

 The program folder includes a starter badkeywords.txt file.
-Open the application folder, and then double click the badkeywords.txt file to open it.
-Add or remove bad words, making sure that each new word is placed on a separate line.
+Open the application folder and double-click badkeywords.txt to open it.
+Add or remove bad words, ensuring each new word is on a separate line.

 bad keywords

-If you get stuck you can always read the built-in manual by accessing the “Help” menu.
-I hope that you will find this tool to be useful; I know I do, because I use it on a regular basis.
-By the way, URL Checker is 100% free and doesn’t contain any malware, viruses, etc.
+If you get stuck, you can always read the built-in manual by accessing the “Help” menu.
+I hope you find this tool useful; I know I do, because I use it regularly.
+And by the way, URL Checker is 100% free and doesn’t contain any malware or viruses.

 Pin It on Pinterest